 The Essence of Piety

 To continue with this third definition of piety, Socrates makes a simple yet profound argument to refute Euthyphro’s position.
 Socrates takes advantage of the passive voice.
-He states that when an object is carried or seen by someone else, it is in a condition or state of being carried or seen.
-But the state of being carried or seen is not an innate characteristic of the object that could be called “carried” or “seen.”
+He asserts that when someone else carries or sees an object, the object exists in a state of being carried or seen.
+However, the state of being carried or seen is not an inherent characteristic of the object that can be labeled as “carried” or “seen.”
 Rather than being an essential trait of the object, it is only the condition that the object is in while it is undergoing those actions.

 The same is true for that which is loved by the gods.
 If all of the gods love piety, then it is in a state of being “beloved,” but that does not mean that the condition of being beloved is an innate or essential characteristic of piety.
 It just describes the condition or state that the concept of piety is in.

-Socrates questions Euthyphro and gets him to realize that the gods loving the pious because it is pious is not the same thing as the pious being pious because it is beloved by the gods.
-Therefore being “beloved” and being “pious” are two distinctly different things.
+Socrates questions Euthyphro and guides him to recognize that the gods’ love for the pious.
+Because it is pious does not equate to the pious being pious because it is beloved by the gods.
+As a result, “being beloved” and “being pious” emerge as two separate entities.
+Consequently, “being beloved” and “being pious” emerge as two distinct entities.
 To this, Euthyphro concedes.
 Socrates’ argument can be summarized as follows:

 But if the god-loved and the pious were the same . . . then if the pious was being loved because it was pious, the god-loved would also be being loved because it was god-loved; and if the god-loved was god-loved because it was being loved by the gods, then the pious would also be pious because it was being loved by the gods.
 But now you see that they are in opposite cases as being altogether different from each other: the one is such to be loved because it is being loved, the other is being loved because it is such to be loved.– 10e – 11a